 An academic appeal is a request for review of an academic decision where grounds for review exist.

-The academic decision may have been made by a Programme (Course) Assessment Board, a Student Engagement and Attendance Monitoring (SEAM) Board or an Unfair Means Panel, or at any assessment point on the PGR student journey.
+The academic decision may have been made by a Course Assessment Board, a Student Engagement and Attendance Monitoring (SEAM) Board or an Unfair Means Panel, or at any postgraduate research student assessment point.
 Please note you cannot appeal the decision of a Module Assessment Board.

 You cannot use the Academic Appeals Procedure to challenge academic judgement or appeal simply because you disagree with the marks you have been given.
 There are robust mechanisms in the University to ensure that marking standards are fair and appropriate including moderation, verification and oversight by external examiners.

-If you are uncertain why you had received a particular mark, you should contact your Module Tutor, Academic Advisor or Course Leader for advice in the first instance.
+If you are uncertain why you had received a particular mark, you should contact your Module Tutor, Year Tutor or Course Leader for advice in the first instance.

 A request for review will only be valid if it is based on one or more of the following grounds: